johnnovak/RML-Amiga/website/docs/manual/introduction.md

 generation of gamers alike.

-For this reason, the collection will *never* include any recent Amiga games that are still sold commercially.
-This is to respect their creators and is non-negotiable.
+For this reason, the collection will *never* include any recent Amiga games that are still sold commercially out of respect to their creators.
+This is non-negotiable.

 The collection is supposed to be shared freely; selling it for profit is